maartene/MissionToMars/README.md

 ## Contact details
 Need to contact me?
 Drop an email at maarten@thedreamweb.eu or twitter at [@maarten_engels](https://twitter.com/maarten_engels)

-## Embedded media
+## Licensed assets & embedded media
+* Paul Hudson's "vapor-clean" template is the basis of this product.
+You can find it here. https://github.com/twostraws/vapor-clean .
+Also, his book was/is invuluable if you want to take Vapor development further: https://www.hackingwithswift.com/store/server-side-swift
-Favicon is based on a Mars image from NASA.
+* Favicon is based on a Mars image from NASA.
 Apart from being a very esthetically pleasing image, it also shows Gale Crater: a possible Mars landing site.
 Original file:  https://www.nasa.gov/mission_pages/msl/multimedia/pia14293-amended.html